peteroupc/peteroupc.github.io/bernapprox.md

 [^54]: R. Kannan and C.K.
 Kreuger, _Advanced Analysis on the Real Line_, 1996.

 [^55]: Rababah, Abedallah. "[**Transformation of Chebyshev–Bernstein polynomial basis**](https://www.degruyter.com/document/doi/10.2478/cmam-2003-0038/html)."
 Computational Methods in Applied Mathematics 3.4 (2003): 608-622.

+[^56]: Properties of the function $f$ in this sense, such as the maximum absolute value allowed for $f$'s second derivative, are called _co-observations_ in Brass, H., Petras, K., _Quadrature Theory: The Theory of Numerical Integration on a Compact Interval_, American Mathematical Society, 2011.
+ISBN 978-1-4704-1405-4.

 <a id=Appendix></a>